-Bumsters on the Beach in The GambiaLast year I took an eleven-day backpacking trip to The Gambia with two of my girlfriends.
-The main reason for choosing The Gambia was that it was going to be very hot, plus the absolute bargain we got on flight prices – that clinched the deal.
-To say it was an interesting experience would be an understatement.
-We had some great experiences and times…and a couple that were not so great, including having to deal with Gambia bumsters.
+A while ago I took an eleven-day backpacking trip to The Gambia with two of my girl mates.
+The main reason for choosing The Gambia was that it would be very hot, plus the absolute bargain we got on flight prices – that clinched the deal.

-For many females visiting The Gambia, either alone or with friends, this type of hassle will be unwanted and has the potential to put a real dampener on your trip.
-Although don’t get me wrong – for the most part, the bumsters in The Gambia were pretty pleasant in nature and we didn’t feel threatened…I certainly don’t intend for this post to scare anyone.
-They were more of a very pesky annoyance, akin to a very persistent swarm of mosquitoes.
-That’s why I decided to share some helpful tips on how to avoid hassle from the Gambia bumsters.
+For many females visiting The Gambia, either alone or with friends, this type of hassle from bumsters will be unwanted and has the potential to put a real dampener on your trip.
+Although don’t get me wrong – for the most part, the bumsters in The Gambia are pretty pleasant in nature and we didn’t feel threatened…I certainly don’t intend for this post to scare anyone.

-Avoid Hassle from Gambia Bumsters
+Tips to Avoid Hassle from Gambia Bumsters

-These six tips on how to avoid hassle from bumsters in The Gambia are based on experiences we had and advice we received from our tour guide, hotel staff, and expats we met whilst there.
+These six tips to avoid hassle from bumsters in The Gambia are based on experiences we had and advice we received from our tour guide, hotel staff, and expats we met whilst there.

-2. Don’t engage in conversation
+2. Don’t Engage in Conversation

 Try not to engage in conversation in the first place, a repeated firm but friendly “No I want to walk by myself/ with my friends” etc. sometimes does the trick.